wpmartin/dremio-agentic-ai-workshop/README.md

 Navigate to the dataset details sidebar for the `workshop.gold.nyc_trips_enriched` dataset.
 At the top of this sidebar add the label `application`.

 At the bottom of the sidebar is the "Wiki" section.
-Click on the green `Edit wiki` text to open up a markdown text window.
+Click on the green "Edit wiki" text to open up a markdown text window.
 Copy the text from the file `wiki_nyc_trips_enriched.txt` into this window.
 Do not worry about the table ascii characters not aligning, as Dremio will handle these.
 Click the "Save" button in the bottom right of this window.

 ### 5. Use the AI Agent